Digital Accessibility

 Annotated Color Picker

-Replaced the default gradient color picker with a swatch-style with descriptive labels to support keyboard navigation and screen reader accessibility.
+Replaced the gradient-based color picker with a swatch-style palette labeled with descriptive text.
+This supports keyboard navigation and screen reader accessibility, ensuring color choices are perceivable by all users.

 Guided Tutorial